(Photo credit: Jörg Angeli via Unsplash.)

 A robust luggage benefit with a high single-item maximum (or fixed benefits)

-Except for ExactCare Extra or AirCare®, which pay a $500 "fixed benefit" if your luggage is lost, luggage insurance coverage works two ways: There’s the amount the insurance company will pay for all the stuff in your bag, and then there’s the maximum amount the company will pay for one item.
+Except for AirCare®, which pays a $500 "fixed benefit" if your luggage is lost, luggage insurance coverage works two ways: There’s the amount the insurance company will pay for all the stuff in your bag, and then there’s the maximum amount the company will pay for one item.
 (And a pair of skis is one item.)

 Ideally you’d want both maximums to be as large as possible, along the lines of a $1,000 lost-luggage benefit with a $500 single-item maximum.